We’ve reviewed dozens of freestanding electric cookers - Here's our 10 best cookers

 Hotpoint is a name we’ve come to trust over the years, and we are certainly not alone in this.

 This classic electric cooker with ceramic hob offers four burners as standard, along with a grill and sizable oven cavity to help you balance those meals that split into parts!
+A freestanding double oven with glass window doors that let you easily and safely check your cooking progress.
 There’s a nifty timer and clock on the front, too, which you won’t always get with classic electrics.

 It’s impressively energy efficient, and is one of the easiest to clean in its line thanks to its fantastic catalytic liners.
 You get two ovens for the price of one, and what’s more, Hotpoint serves this cooker up as the ‘greener’ choice – as there’s less need to wipe down with chemicals.
 More than a few reasons to pay less than £400 for this great electric oven.